HelenaNN/sd-adaptation-energy/training/README.md

-For details on the modifications made to the original Diffusers scripts and the generated CSV schemas, refer to the [core README](https://www.google.com/search?q=./core/README.md&utm_source=gemini).
+For details on the modifications made to the original Diffusers scripts and the generated CSV schemas, go see the [core README](https://www.google.com/search?q=./core/README.md&utm_source=gemini).

 ### [`launchers/`](https://www.google.com/search?q=./launchers&utm_source=gemini)